JNavith/tailwindcss-theme-variants/README.md

 }
 ```

-After also enabling `"light"` and `"dark"` variants for `textColor` and bringing in more colors from the [default palette](https://tailwindcss.com/docs/customizing-colors/#default-color-palette), we can implement a simple themed button in HTML like this:
+We can implement a simple themed button in HTML like this:

 ```html
 <html class="light-theme"> <!-- Change to dark-theme -->